 Vehicles from other lodges begin their journey to leave the national park by sunset and, along with guests in just one other Chobe Under Canvas Land Cruiser, we soon have the evening’s big cat cameo all to ourselves.

 Just after dawn the following morning we’re equally lucky to have front row seats as the same lions feast on a freshly-killed carcass.
 Unfortunately for one impala, the night in Botswana’s Chobe National Park did not end so well.

-Reported by Brett Atkinson for our AA Directions Spring 2020 issue
+Reported by Brett Atkinson for our AA Directions Autumn 2021 issue